Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [servers.defaultServer.sslConfig.keyStoreRef](./values.yaml#L1141)

 Mandatory.
-The reference to a keystore configuration (defined in `keyStores`).
-See the `keyStores.myServerKeystore` settings for general details on keystore configuration.
+The reference to a keystore configuration (defined in `keystores`).
+See the `keystores.myServerKeystore` settings for general details on keystore configuration.

 **Default:** `"myServerKeystore"`
 #### [servers.defaultServer.sslConfig.removeCipherSuites](./values.yaml#L1172)